 When you sign up for a field course, you will receive a course itinerary, area maps, and a list of local accommodations provided by the area Chamber of Commerce.
 Class forms can be downloaded below or mailed by request.

 Class registration fees do not include Petrified Forest National Park entrance fees.
 The cost for one private vehicle and the people within is $25 and is good for 7 days.
 If you already have or purchase an annual America the Beautiful pass, you’ll have free entrance into more than 2,000 federal recreation sites for an entire year.
 There are other passes available, such as:

-- U.S. Military Pass – free, must be obtained in advanced
+- U.S. Military Pass – free, must be obtained in advance

 - Annual 4th Grade Pass – available to U.S. 4th graders (including home-schooled and free-choice learners 10 years of age).
-Must obtained in advanced)
+Must obtain in advance)

 - Senior Pass – $80 lifetime pass / $20 annual for U.S. citizens or permanent residents age 62 or over

 - Access Pass – free for U.S. citizens or permanent residents with permanent disabilities

 - Volunteer Pass – free for volunteers with 250 service hours with federal agencies that participate in the Interagency Pass Program.